CarlGao4/Muse-Sounds/sts.md

 **This is not official documentation.** This is a reverse-engineered documentation of the `sts` format used in the Muse Sounds library.
 The original documentation is not available.

+**`Muse Drumline` uses a new format which haven't been decrypted**.
+It seems that the new format stores its TOC in the corresponding `spx` file, and the `sts` file only contains encrypted data.
+I haven't found a way to decrypt the new format yet.

 ## Structure

 The file has three parts: